Mario von Bucovich

-Mario von Bucovich (16 February 1884 – 30 November 1947) was also known as Marius von Bucovich.
+Mario von Bucovich (16 February 1884 – 30 November 1947), also known as Marius von Bucovich, was an Austrian photographer.
 He was born at Pula in the Istrian region of the Austro-Hungarian Empire and held the title of Baron.
 His father, August, Freiherr von Bucovich (1852–1913), was a former Corvette Captain in the Austro-Hungarian navy and later an entrepreneur in the railroad concession sector.
 His mother was Greek.

 He is believed to have been married four times.

 The Berliner Morgenpost in 2009 described him as "one of the great unknown photographers of 20th Century European photography".

 Early life

 He began studying mathematics and mechanics at the Eidgenössischen Technischen Hochschule in Zurich in 1904.
 He continued these studies in Nancy, France.
 From 1908 to 1909 he studied electrical engineering and mechanical engineering at the Technikum Mittweida in Saxony.

 Bucovich began his professional career in 1909 at the Otis Elevator Company in New York City, USA, which sent him to the Russian capital St. Petersburg in 1911.
 There he also dealt with the profitable sale of agricultural machinery.
 In 1913, he acceded to his title as Baron upon his father's death.
 In 1914 he was deported to Siberia as an enemy foreigner, but was able to flee and return to St. Petersburg.
 From 1918 he dedicated himself to the repatriation of the deportees who remained in Siberia, which was very difficult due to the civil war in Russia.